mdmtk/docs/edge/source/guide/abouthelp.md

 ![img](images/about/toc1.jpg)

-The documents are broken in to categories that can be drilled down to.
+The documents are broken into categories that can be drilled down to.

 ![img](images/about/toc3.jpg)